The Society runs a variety of meetings including:

 This meeting is held annually on any branch of geological science.
 The event runs over two days and incorporates the William Smith Lecture, which is open to all Fellows of the Society.

 The Lyell meeting is an annual flagship event for UK Palaeontology.
 The meeting is co-ordinated by the Joint Committee for Palaeontology (JCP), which consists of representatives from the Geological Society (GSL), Palaeontological Association (PalAss), Palaeontographical Society (PalSoc) and The Micropalaeontological Society (TMS).

-The date for the 2014 Lyell meeting is 12 March 2014 and a call for proposals is now open.
 Members of the four constituent societies wishing to propose a topic and convene this meeting are invited to submit an outline expression of interest to the JCP (email@example.com).

 For further information about submitting a meeting proposal, please download the PDF meeting proposal form.

 You can find out more about previous Lyell Meetings on the past meetings page.